-Potentiostat stability – Electrochemistry & Battery – Application Note 4Latest updated: May 6, 2020
+The mystery of potentiostat stability explained (Potentiostat stability) – Battery – Application Note 4Latest updated: August 31, 2021

 The role of a potentiostat/galvanostat is to apply a desired potential/current and measure the current/potential response in any situation, even the most difficult for example when the current range increases of 6 orders of magnitude.
 The bandwidth of the instrument, which is the rate at which the potentiostat can respond to a change in the system, is of critical importance.
 Bio-Logic instruments have adjustable bandwidths and this note explains why a potentiostat can start to oscillate in certain conditions and how the choice of the ad hoc bandwidth can eliminate these oscillations.

 Like the vast majority of research instruments, potentiostats are seldom used in trivial experimental conditions.

 Potentiostat/galvanostats do not only have to deal with a vast, highly eclectic range of research activities, but also wide-ranging electrochemical systems and experiments.